okanexe/machine-learning-final-project/README.md

 ### machine-learning-final-project

-For research and article on the subject:
+For research and article on the subject:<a href="https://okanexe.medium.com/understand-e-scooter-rider-behavior-baee49933bac">Medium Article</a>